stryker-mutator/stryker-net/README.md

 For more information read our [getting started](https://stryker-mutator.io/docs/stryker-net/Getting-started)

 ## Documentation

 For the full documentation on how to use Stryker.NET, see our [configuration docs](https://stryker-mutator.io/docs/stryker-net/Configuration)

+## Migrating

+Coming from Stryker.NET V0.x?
+Take a look at our [migration guide](https://stryker-mutator.io/docs/stryker-net/migration-guide).

 # Supported Mutators